2024 in piracy: MV Ruen

 On March 16, MV Ruen, following its hijacking in the Arabian Sea, approximately 380 nautical miles east of Socotra, Yemen in December 2023, was rescued by the Indian Air Force, which airdropped two rigid inflatable combat boats carrying eight Indian Navy MARCOS commandos, rescuing 17 sailors and disarming 35 pirates on board.
 Later that month, India escorted the captured Somali pirates to stand trial for the hijacking the vessel and kidnapping of its crew in Mumbai.

 Magalie

 On April 4, the Panama-flagged Magalie was attacked in the Caribbean by two Haitian gangs: 5 Seconds and Taliban (unrelated to the Afghan Taliban).
 The Magalie was captured by the armed gangs in the Varreux fuel terminal at Port-Au-Prince.
 The crew was taken hostage and a sixth of the cargo, consisting entirely of rice (the primary staple food of Haiti), was stolen.
 On April 7, the Haitian National Police stormed the seized freighter, ensuing in a five-hour gun battle with the gangs, in which two police officers were injured and several of the two gang's members turned pirate were killed.
 The ship, owned by U.S. shipping company Claude and Magalie, was recovered by the Haitian police force.
-The fate of the crew and any other seafarers aboard the Magalie, who were all taken hostage, remained unknown.
+The fate of the crew and any other seafarers aboard the Magalie, who were all taken hostage, remained as hostages, having been separated from their vessel prior.